Best day trips from Merida Mexico

 Driving to Uxmal (“oosh-mahl”, which is Mayan for “thrice-built”) takes you along the Ruta Puuc Trail.
 The term Puuc is used for a certain style of decoration on the ruins that lie through this trail.
 Puuc decoration is recognizable by the elaborate horizontal stonework on the upper levels of the pyramids and buildings.

 Ek’ Balam is another Yucatecan archaeological site at Temozon it is around 16 miles or 25 kilometres north of Valladolid.
 The site is noted for the preservation of the plaster on the tomb of Ukit Kan Lek Tok’, a king buried in the side of the largest pyramid.

 Ek Balam is a Yucatec Maya name that translates to “the black jaguar” or “bright star jaguar.”
-The settlement covers around 12 square kilometers but only the centre has been excavated and to date 45 structures on the site have been mapped.
+The settlement covers around 12 square kilometres but only the centre has been excavated and to date, 45 structures on the site have been mapped.

-Two defense walls surround the site and the interior city has a multitude of smaller walls.
+Two defence walls surround the site and the interior city has a multitude of smaller walls.

 Dzibilchaltún (Ts’íibil Cháaltun) – (I borrowed that from Wikipedia); I still don’t know how to pronounce it properly.
 Dzibilchaltún is the “place where there is writing on the stones” which is the original Mayan name.
 Dizzy as most of the expats call it has been continuously inhabited for thousands of years and is located only 15 minutes from Merida.
 There is a cenote here that you can swim in and many Meridanos head here in some of the areas relentless heat to jump in the cool waters.